Plutonium-X/KIT_Mystra/README.md

 ---------------------------------------------------

-# Priest of Mystra Kit
+# Priest of Mystra Kit (No English translation is included in the mod)

 Benefits:
 - 1% Magic Resistance per level.